 - 1 tbsp peanut butter (crunchy or smooth)

 - 1 tbsp honey, plus extra for serving

 - 1 tbsp baking powder

-- A gloss of oil or butter, for cooking
+- A little oil or butter, for cooking

-1. Whisk the eggs in a bowl till frothy.
-Peel and mush up/puree one of your bananas.
+1. Set your oven to its lowest setting.
+Whisk the eggs in a large mixing bowl till frothy.
+Peel and mash or purée1 banana.
 Whip it into the frothy egg mix.
-Cut the remaining bananas into thin slices and set aside.
+Cut the remaining bananas into thin slices and set to one side.

 3. Sift in the flour and baking powder.
 Gently fold through.
 The batter should be slightly thicker than double cream.
 Too thick?
-Trickle in a little more milk/juice.
+Trickle in a little more milk or juice.
 Too thin?
 Fold in a little more flour.

-6. Add 3-4 banana slices to the uncooked side of each pancake you dollop into the pan.
+5. Add 3-4 banana slices to the uncooked side of each pancake you dolloped into the pan.

-7. Once you can see bubble forming toward the centre of each hotcake, and it starts to set on the bottom, flip.
+6. When you can see bubbles forming toward the centre of the pancake, and it has started to set on the bottom, flip it over.
 Cook till golden on the banana side.

-8. Keep the cooked hotcakes in a warm spot while you finish the batch.
-Serve with butter, honey and extra slices of banana on top, if you like.
+7. Slide the cooked pancakes onto a heatproof plate and keep warm in the bottom of the oven while you finish cooking the remaining pancakes.
+Serve in stacks topped with butter, honey and any extra slices of banana on top, if you like.